 There are various ways viruses can spread among devices.
-First, viruses can attach themselves to software or app code which infects the device once opened.
+First, viruses can attach themselves to software or app code that infects the device once opened.
 Viruses can also spread through documents, script files, and device vulnerabilities.
 The main goal most viruses have is to cause damage to all systems, networks, and devices it comes across.

-Trojans (often referred to as a Trojan Horse) are disguised as legitimate apps, files, or software that is suggested online for users to download.
+Trojans (often referred to as Trojan Horse) are disguised as legitimate apps, files, or software that is suggested online for users to download.
 Once downloaded, the criminal party can access a device’s sensitive data, modify files, monitor the device, install other malware, and more.

 Bots are programs designed to execute a specific action that is not always harmful.
 For example, bots are used in video games and used to crawl websites.
 However, they can also be used for malicious purposes such as:

 - Botnets: This enables a third party to control a collection of devices.